Best Link Prospecting Tools for 2025: Top Expert Picks

 Features and Functionality

-First, its Backlink Gap tool compares your backlink profile with up to five competitors and finds websites that link to them but not you.
-These are warm prospects—if they’ve already linked to multiple competitors, there’s a much higher chance they’ll consider linking to you, too.
+Backlink Gap: Compares your backlink profile with up to five competitors and finds websites that link to them but not you.

-The Backlink Analytics tool goes into any competitor’s backlink profile and sees exactly who’s linking to them, how often, and from what type of content.
-If a competitor consistently gets links from certain types of sites (guest posts, resource pages, interviews), it gives you a clear blueprint for your outreach strategy.
+Backlink Analytics: Goes into any competitor’s backlink profile and sees exactly who’s linking to them, how often, and from what type of content.

 Plus, Semrush evaluates each link prospect’s spam risk to help you avoid low-quality or harmful links that could negatively impact your site’s rankings.